 From January 2017 onwards, provisions of the Slovene Tax Procedure Act are in force imposing a CbC reporting obligation on the multinational enterprises with annual consolidated group revenue equal to or exceeding EUR 750 million.
 The first submission of CbC reporting was thus required for the financial year 2017, whereas the deadline for the submission of CbC reporting was within 12 months after the end of financial year (i.e. 31 December 2017).
-The CbC report will be first communicated to other member states in the year 2018 for the 2017 fiscal year.

 Interest payments on loans granted, or guaranteed, by a related party (a party that directly or indirectly owns at least 25% of the shares or voting rights in the taxpayer) are not tax deductible to the extent that the loan amount exceeds the thin capitalisation threshold specified in law.
 This does not apply to loan recipients who are banks or insurance companies.

 Sister entities (i.e. entities with the same owner) also fall under the definition of the above-described rules.

 Generally speaking, the thin capitalisation threshold is exceeded if the debt-to-equity ratio exceeds 4:1.

 Controlled foreign companies (CFCs)